Statistical analysis of self-similar conservative fragmentation chains: Introduction

-In Section 2, we recall some well known facts about the construction of conservative fragmentation chains, following closely the book by Bertoin \cite{Bertoin1}.
-For statistical purposes, our main tool is the empirical measure ${\mathcal E}_\varepsilon$ of the size of fragments when they reach a size smaller than a threshold $\varepsilon$ in the limit $\varepsilon \rightarrow 0$.
-We highlight the fact that ${\mathcal E}_\varepsilon$ captures information about the dislocation measure through the L\'evy measure $\pi$ of a randomly tagged fragment associated to the fragmentation process.
+In Section \ref{generaltheory}, we recall the basic tools for the construction of conservative fragmentation chains, closely following the book by Bertoin \cite{Bertoin1}.
+For statistical purposes, our main tool is the empirical measure ${\mathcal E}_\varepsilon$ of the size of fragments when they reach a size smaller than a threshold $\varepsilon$ in the limit $\varepsilon\rightarrow0$.
+We highlight the fact that ${\mathcal E}_\varepsilon$ captures information about the dislocation measure through the L\'evy measure $\pi$ of a randomly tagged fragment associated with the fragmentation process.

-In Section 3, we give a rate of convergence for the empirical measure ${\mathcal E}_\varepsilon$ toward its limit in Theorem \ref{rate empiricalmeasure}, extending former results (under more stringent assumptions) of Bertoin and Martinez \cite{BertoinMartinez}.
-The rate is of the form $\varepsilon^{1/2-\ell(\pi)}$, where $\ell(\pi)>0$ can be made arbitrarily small under adequate exponential moment conditions for $\pi$.
-We add-up the more realistic framework of observations with limited accuracy, where each fragment is actually known up to a systematical stochastic error of order $\sigma \ll \varepsilon$.